 The American lenders, in addition to Dr. F.H.
-Hircschland, and Mrs. John D. Rockefeller, Jr., and Von Sternberg, are: Mr. Ralph Booth, Detroft, Mr. and Mrs. ErichxEteinx Erich Cohn, New York, the Detroit Institute of Arts, Miss Katherine Dreier, New York, Dr. and Mrs. Eugene Klein, New York, Mr. J.B.
+Hircschland, and Mrs. John D. Rockefeller, Jr., and Von Sternberg, are: Mr. Ralph Booth, Detroit, Mr. and Mrs. Erichxkkein; Erich Cohn, New York, the Detroit Institute of Arts, Miss Katherine Dreier, New York, Dr. and Mrs. Eugene Klein, New York, Mr. J.B.
 Neumann, New York, Dr. Hermann Post, New York, the Reinhardt Galleries, New York, Dr. W.R.
 Valentiner, Detroit, Mr. E.M.M.
 Warburg, New York, and the Weyhe Gallery, New York.

-12. The remain on view through Sunday, April 26th.
+A private viewing for members of the museum was held on Thursday, March 12.
+I remain on view through Sunday, April 26th.

-During the four weaks of the exhibition of Toulouse-Lautrec and Odilon Redon which recently closed at the museum more than 20,000 visistors were recorded.
-MULERE OF MODELN ART 730 - Sth Ave., New York City, for release Friday, March 13th/3 |
+During the four weeks of the exhibition of Toulouse-Lautrec and Odilon Redon which recently closed at the museum more than 20,000 visistors were recorded.

+MUSEUM OF MODERN AND 730 - 5th Ave., New York Dity.

+for release Friday, March 13th/3 /

-Bith the comporation of many of the principal massume of Germany and of private collectors in Germany, New York, Detroit and Hollywood the Huseum of Modern Art has been emabled to bring together the most important collection of modern German Fainting and Sculpture over assembled outside of Germany for its eleventh loss emhibition which opens to the public at the Huseum on Friday morning at 10 \$\glock.
+Fith the cooperation of many of the principal museums of Germany and of private collectors in Germany.
+New York, Detroit and Sollywood the Museum of Modern Art has been emabled to bring together the most important collection of modern German Painting and Sculpture ever assembled outside of Germany for its eleventh loan exhibition which opens to the public at the Museum on Friday morning at 10 b'clock.

-The exhibition will include sajor works in oil and watercolor by twenty painters who have been leaders in one of the most remarkable national developments of the twentieth century art, and important sculpture in stone, brass, bronse, and silver by six putstanding sculptures of modern Germany.
-While some of the artists have been previously shown in New York, many of them are practically unknown, and it is expected that the exhibition will arouse surprise and controversy by presenting a representative survey of an important aspect of Suropean art which has been unduly obscured in America by the emphasis on French art during the since the war.
+The exhibition will include major works in oil and extercolor by twenty painters who have been loaders in one of the most remarkable national developments of the twentieth centary art, and important sculpture in stone, brase, brance, and silver by six putstanding sculptures of modern Germany.
+While scale of the artists have been previously shown in New York, many of them are practically unknown, and it is expected that the exhibition will arouse surprise and controversy by presenting a representative survey of an important aspect of European art which has been unduly obscured in America by the emphasis on French art during that since the war.

-of the seventy works coming from Germany for the exhibition, twentythree are from the great public collection in susceme, which, in Germany, are so notably sympathetic in their reception of modern art.
-The National Gallery in Berlin and the Polksang Museum in Secon established a precedent for German suscemes by lending two of their most valued paintings, both by Daumier, to the Museum of Modern Art for its exhibition of Gerot and Daumier last autumn.
-These museums are again lending important poltures fot the German subjection, and the high quality of the collections of modern painting in German museums will be further evidenced by leans from the Art Museum Hamburg, the Wallraf-Bioharts Museum, Gologne, the Sunicipal Museum, Manich, the Elesian Museum of Fictorial Arts, Swellin, and the Art Museum, Manich,
+Of the seventy works coming from Germany for the exhibition, twenty-three are from the great public collection in suscens, which, in Germany, are so notably sympathetic in their reception of modern art.
+The National Gallery in Berlin and the Polksang Maseum in Essen established a precedent for German emseums by lending two of their most valued paintings, both by Daumier, to the Maseum of Modern Art for its exhibition of Gorot and Daumier last autumn.
+Those suscense are again lending important poitures fot the German exhibition, and the high quality of the collections of modern painting in German suscense will be further evidenced by loans from the Art Maseum Massburg, the Wallraf-Richarts Maseum, Dologne, the Sunicipal Museum, Mannheim, the Milesian Maseum of Fictorial Arts, Breslin, and the Art Maseum, Mannheim.

-Among the other notable pictures coming from Germany is a painting .
-"Cate", by Franz Marc from the collection of Frincess Mechtilde Lichnowsky in Berlin.
-Marc, who was one of the founders of the famous "Blue Bider" group in Manich in 1911, created a semaation in Haw York when a few exceptes of his work were shown at the Armory Exhibition in 1913.
-The Frincess Lichnowsky is the wife of the former German Ambassador to London at the outbroak of the Mar.
-In addition to the painting from the Frincess Lichnowsky's collection, Marc will be represented by five important converses, from public and private collections in Germany, which will do such to sustain the popular German opinion that Marc's death in the War deprived Europe of one of its most promising painters.
+Among the other notable pictures coming from Jermany is a painting.
+"Jate", by Franz Marc from the collection of Frincess Mechtilde Lichnowsky in Berlin.
+Marc, who was one of the founders of the famous "Blue Blder" group in Munich in 1911, created a semention in New York when a few exceptes of his work were shown at the Armory Exhibition in 1915.
+The Frincess Lichnowsky is the wife of the former Jerman Ambassador to Lendon at the outbreak of the War.
+In addition to the painting from the Frincess Lichnowsky's collection, Marc will be represented by five important canvasses. from public and private collections in Jermany, which will do much to sustain the popular Jerman opinion that Marc's death in the Mar deprived Europe of one of its most promising painters.